 The U.S. has vast school funding disparities among states.
-There is a \$17,000 per student difference between the highest (Vermont) and lowest (Arizona) funded states.
+There is a nearly \$17,000 per student difference between the highest (New York) and lowest (Idaho) funded states.
 Even after adjusting for regional cost differences, states in the South and West have markedly lower funding levels than states in the Northeast and Midwest.